unix-for-life

 Clarity: Clarity is better than cleverness

-Write policies as if the most important communication they have is not to the system but to the people who will live them out, implement and maintain them in future (including yourself).
-Make the key points graceful and clear to ensure that they’re less likely to be interpreted wrongly.
+Write policies as if the most important communication they have is not to the system but to the people who will implement and maintain them in future (including yourself).
+Make the key points graceful and clear to ensure that they’re less likely to be misinterpreted.

 Composition: Create systems to be connected to other programs

 To make systems composable, decouple them.
-A system or individual at one end of a process should know only what is absolutely necessary about the processes of the system at the other end—they should not depend on it.
-It should be easy to replace one end with a newer, updated or different system without disturbing the other end.
+A system or individual at one end of a process should know only what is absolutely necessary about the processes at the other end—they should not depend on it.
+Make it easy to replace one end with a newer, updated or different system without disturbing the other end.

 Separation: Separate policy from implementation; separate idealism from action

-Policy and implementation tend to mutate at different timescales, with policy changing much faster than the ability to implement it.
+Policy and implementation mutate at different timescales—policy changes much faster than the ability to implement it.
 Political and social trends and fashions come and go, but basic human needs, methods of implementation and psychology change very little.
-Respect inertia to policy changes that happens too often or too quickly.
+Respect inertia to policy changes that happen too often or too quickly.

 Simplicity: Design for simplicity; add complexity only where you must

-encourage a culture that knows that small is beautiful, that actively resists bloat and complexity: a tradition that puts a high value on simple solutions, that looks for ways to break systems up into small cooperating pieces, and that reflexively fights attempts to add anything that has no beauty, meaning or function.
+encourage a culture that knows that small is beautiful, that actively resists bloat and complexity: a tradition that puts a high value on simple solutions, looks for ways to break systems up into small cooperating pieces, and reflexively fights attempts to add anything that has no elegance, meaning or function.

-Parsimony: Create big things only when it is clear by demonstration that nothing else will do
+Parsimony: Create big things only when it is demonstrably clear that nothing else will do

-Big means both large in volume, and by internal complexity.
-Allowing structures—social or material—to get too large hurts maintainability.
-People are reluctant to throw away the visible product or time investment put into what they work on and with, but overly large structures invite over-investment in approaches that can fail spectacularly or become suboptimal and hard to update.
-If a big centralised system breaks, it will bring down eveything else.
+Big means both large in volume, and internal complexity.
+Allowing structures—social or material—to get too big hurts maintainability.
+People resist throwing away the visible product or time investment put into what they work on and with, but too-large structures invite over-investment in approaches that can fail spectacularly or become suboptimal and hard to update.
+If a big centralised system breaks, it brings down everything else.

 Transparency: Design for visibility to make inspection and correction easier